 • Classification of Free Software as a World Cultural HeritageFinished

-The objectives were to have Free Software classified as an intangible world cultural heritage by UNESCO, and registered in the World Memory Register (another UNESCO project).
-The Free Software community and UNESCO share the same values of freedom, equality, and fraternity.
-Such a recognition would be a great promotion of Free Software.
+The goal was to have Free Software classified by UNESCO as an Intangible World Heritage and registered in the World Memory Register (another UNESCO project).
+The Free Software community and UNESCO share the same values of freedom, equality and fraternity.
+Such recognition would be a great boost for Free Software.

 • EUCD - Copyright extensions that harmFinished

-The European Copyright Directive (EUCD) was the European equivalent of the U.S. Digital Millennium Copyright Act (DMCA).
-These laws not only lead to the creation of monopolies and cartels, they also provide serious impediments to the Freedoms of speech and press, as they provide means for digital censorship.
-The FSFE was actively involved in the resistance against such harmful legislation.
+The European Copyright Directive (EUCD) was the European equivalent of the US Digital Millennium Copyright Act (DMCA).
+These laws lead to the creation of monopolies and cartels, and pose serious obstacles to freedom of speech and the press by providing means for digital censorship.
+The FSFE has been actively involved in opposing such harmful legislation.